M66B/FairEmail/FAQ.md

 If you still want to use an invalid security certificate, IMAP STARTTLS or an empty password, you'll need to enable insecure connections in the account and/or identity settings.

+Connections without encryption (either SSL or STARTTLS) are not supported because this is very insecure.

 <br />

 <a name="faq5"></a>